 Internet Remote Device (laptop, tablet, phone)

 The operator has full control of the audio settings at both ends of the connection.
-To initiate an audio connection, the operator starts the audio process on the RPi choosing the usb sound card that is connected to the desired radio.
+To initiate an audio connection in the Audio tab, the operator starts the audio process on the RPi choosing the usb sound card that is connected to the desired radio.
 Within about 5 seconds the ‘Call Radio’ button will appear.
 Clicking on the ‘Call Radio’ button will establish a full duplex audio connection between the operator’s browser device and the remote radio.
 During call setup, the RemoteTx system will evaluate the network between the station and the browser device and automatically choose the most direct network connection.
 If the underlying networks are reliable, the audio will stay connected indefinitely until the operator hangs up the connection.
 If there is network disruption, RemoteTx will attempt to automatically reconnect the audio.
 In cases where the disruption is severe, the operator may need to hang up and re-initiate the call.